Sümi Naga: Tülüni

 Tülüni (July 8) is a festival of great significance for the Sümis.
 This festival is marked with feasts as the occasion occurs in the bountiful season of the year.
 Drinking rice beer indispensably forms as part of the feasts.
 Rice beer is served in a goblet made of bamboo or made from the leaf of plantain.
-Rice Beer is an everyday diet for the Nagas and Sumi Nagas in general.
+Rice Beer is an everyday diet for the Nagas and Sümi Nagas in general.
 However, Tülüni is not a feast to celebrate or worship Rice beer.
 Tülüni is also called "Anni" the word of which denotes the season of plentiful crops.
 This midyear festival is a time of communal harmony and merry-making for the Sümi community.
 Slaughtering of pigs, cows and mithun is an important feature of this festival.
 Tülüni, is a festive season which marks season of plenty, a season to bond relationship through marriage ties, settle differences amongst friends and foes.
 In short, it is a season to mend broken relations and to celebrate togetherness, unity and harmony.

 During this festival, the betrothed exchange basketful of gifts with meals.
 The fiance is invited to a grand dinner at the fiancee's residence.
 Even siblings of the families of both the bride and groom exchange dinner and packed food and meats - wrapped the traditional way in plantain leaves.
 It was a time of joy even for servants and housekeepers in the olden days.
 On this day they were fed extra generously with good food and meat.

 The practice of working in groups is common for the Sümi agriculture farmers, and Tülüni is a special time for them because they get to rest and celebrate the completion of a farming season of hard work in their paddy fields.
 For this festival, the farmer groups (also called Aloji) pool in money or other resources together to exchange/buy pigs and cows to be slaughtered for the special day.
 The meat is equally divided among themselves and some portion is kept aside for the group feast.
 In the midst of the feast, group leaders get extra offers of meat by way of feeding them by others.
 Each working group consists of 20 to 30 in number which includes several women, too.
 The new recruits are also made to join the group at this grand feast.

 The betrothed are settled at this period.
 The fervours of the feast is synchronised with a chain of folk songs and ballads.
 In modern times, friends and members from other ethnic groups and communities are invited to attend the feast and are entertained with a variety of traditional songs and dances, they are also served with sumptuous authentic Sümi cuisine of smoked pork and axone with local herbs and vegetables.

 By virtue of two separate clans the gennas and rituals differ between Sümi and Tukumi.
 Among all other festivals and gennas.
-Sumis, in general, accept the festival of Tülüni as the most grand and important one.
+Sümi, in general, accept the festival of Tülüni as the most grand and important one.